AdobeDocs/learning-manager.en/help/migrated/OIDC-login.md

+---
+description: Learn about the OIDC log-in method
+jcr-language: en_us
+title: Sign in to Adobe Learning Manager with OpenID Connect
+---

 # Sign in to Adobe Learning Manager with OpenID Connect (OIDC)

 Learn how OpenID Connect sign-in works in Adobe Learning Manager for learners, authors, and administrators.
 This article covers the experience, not implementation.